 The risk assessment methodology follows a staged approach, designed to ensure that key elements are addressed in succession and only as needed.
 The three main stages are:

 STAGE 1: Site Characterisation & Assessment

 STAGE 2: Corrective Action Feasibility & Design

 STAGE 3: Corrective Action Implementation & Aftercare.

-A critical element of the methodology and something that underpins the whole process is the establishment and use of a Conceptual Site Model (CSM) for the land and groundwater environment.
+A critical element of the methodology that underpins the entire process is the establishment and use of a Conceptual Site Model (CSM) for the land and groundwater environment.

-The document “Guidance on the Management of Contaminated Land and Groundwater at EPA Licensed Sites” and associated Guideline Template Reports can be downloaded.
+Download EPA’s “Guidance on the Management of Contaminated Land and Groundwater at EPA Licensed Sites” and associated Guideline Template Reports.